Akyazi- Workbee Stowage Bays

 Workbee Stowage Bays

 The fan reference book that inspired these projects specified a limited number of stowage bays as well as distinct types of bay for each specific sub-class of the Akyazi Class Perimeter Action ships.
 I could never decide which one I liked most; heck, I couldn’t decided which class I was most eager to build.
 So like the cherry picker I tend to be, I ended up blending my favorite elements from the 3 individual sub-classes.
-I decided to have at least two separate types of stowage bay and maybe a few more workbees than the standard perimeter ship’s limit.
+I decided to have at least two separate types of stowage bay and maybe a few more workbees than the standard complement of a perimeter action ship.
 I rationalized that perhaps the mission details of this particular ship, The U.S.S.
-McCook, might demand a few extra maintnance and repair craft than normal.
+McCook, might demand a few extra maintenance and repair craft than typical (Still, it’s only four).

 1